ToddBradley/terranborderlands/rules/houserules.md

 ## During Character Creation

+We use Cepheus Deluxe rules for character creation, not counting converting older characters into the newest ruleset.

 * Every PC is Terran.
 The game allows alien PCs, but I don’t.
 * There are three homeworlds to choose from: Terra, Jambavan, and Parvati.
 * All character creation rules that are optional are allowed.
-* After rolling 2D6 for each stat, down the line, you may replace any characteristic with A (10).
+* Roll stats the old fashioned way - 2D6 for each stat, down the line.
-* We use the "particularly merciful Referee" rule.
-If you fail a Survival roll, instead of immediately dying, you may roll on the Mishap table, increase your character’s age by 2 years, then immediately leave that career.
-* In addition, you may ignore one failed Survival roll, at the cost of replacing your 10 characteristic with 2D6.
+* After rolling stats, you may replace any characteristic with A (10).

 ## During Play